Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/week6.rst

 ****************************************
 The code above just **defines** the function called ``three_sentences``.
 None of the code will actually be executed; we;re just letting the computer know that in the future, if we say ``three_sentences()``, we're talking about this paragraph.

 After you've **defined** the function like we did above, you can **call** it anywhere in your code.
 Calling a function is the same as executing a function.
-You can call a functino simply by writing the function name, followed by parentheses.
+You can call a function simply by writing the function name, followed by parentheses.
 For example, look at this code block:
 ::
 	def three_sentences():
 		print("First sentence\n")